Electron Density Depletion in Reentry Plasma Flows Using Pulsed Electric Fields: Validation Cases

 With a ballast resistance set to 30~k$\Omega$ in the experiment, most of power is lost in the resistance rather than the plasma.
 Consequently, the plasma voltage, or the voltage difference across electrodes, is highly sensitive to the physical model.
 By varying the power supply voltage from 1000 to 3300~V, we obtain the plasma voltage--current characteristic and compare them with experimental results.

 In Fig.~\ref{fig:broslawski_voltagecurent} we show a comparison of experimentally measured plasma voltage with numerical results.
 Here, we fixed the secondary electron coefficient at the electrode to a value of 0.45.
 Such is within range of experimental data of effective electron yield per ion \cite[Fig.~5]{psst:1999:phelps} for a similar reduced electric field (approximately 20,000~Td) at a high--current cathode.
-Good agreement is found in the voltage--current characteristic at high current.
-For low current, the discrepancy is likely due to the choice of a constant secondary emission coefficient (regardless of current or $E/N$) which is expected to be less than the chosen value of 0.45 at lower $E/N$.
+Good agreement is found in the voltage--current characteristic at high current. {The discrepancy observed at lower currents is primarily attributed to the limitations of the Local Field Approximation (LFA).
+While \cite{pf:2024:parent} demonstrated that combining the Local Energy Approximation (LEA) with a variable wall temperature (300--450~K) yields superior agreement across the full range, varying the wall temperature in the LFA model did not yield similar improvements in the low-current regime.
+We nonetheless retain the LFA to maintain consistency with the physical model used for the primary results of this study, as the LEA encounters stability constraints at the high reduced electric fields characteristic of the reentry cases.}